confusedalex/blog/content/_index.md

 - functional programming
 - rust/haskell/go/zig
 - emacs
-- bsd (never used, but want to tried it out sometimes)
+- bsd (never used, but want to try it out sometimes)
 - unix history

 ### Webrings